retorquere/zotero-better-bibtex/README.md

 configure this by setting the configuration format using the key specified ni the table below; the formatter follows the [JabRef key formatting syntax](http://jabref.sourceforge.net/help/LabelPatterns.php).

-For the drag and drop citations, go to zotero preferences, tab Export, under Default Output Format, select BibTeX citations.
+If you want to use the drag and drop citations, a one-time setup is required.
+Go to zotero preferences, tab Export, under Default Output Format, select BibTeX citations.

 Configuration currently does not have an UI; to change the settings, go to about:config to change the following keys.